s2krish/django-restify/README.rst

 SERIALIZERS
 -----------

 To use custom serializers for a model.
-It should be in dictionary format e.g. {'model': 'package.serializers.ModelSerializer'
+It should be in dictionary format e.g. :code:`{'model': 'package.serializers.ModelSerializer'`

 VIEWSETS
 --------

 To use custom viewsets for a model.
-It should be dictionary format e.g. {'model': 'package.viewsets.ModelViewSet'
+It should be dictionary format e.g. :code:`{'model': 'package.viewsets.ModelViewSet'`